 If you are a person who has trouble digesting and absorbing fat or you have high cholesterol the low-fat diet is ideal for your needs!

-As the name of the diet suggests, a low-fat diet is a diet, which decreases your fat intake from foods like cheese, butter, and eggs.
+As the name of the diet hints, a low-fat diet is a diet, which reduces your fat intake from foods like cheese, butter, and eggs.
 The idea behind the diet is simple.
 Less fat in your food means less fat in your body, right?
-It seems intuitive.
-However, there are a couple of things you should know before starting the diet
+It seems instinctive.
+Yet, there are a several things you need to know before getting on the diet

 Fats are the most calorie macronutrient from the three (protein, carbohydrates, and fats).